jnozzi/cocoadev.com/SiteContent/General/DesignHashTable.markdown

 * [9] -

-This is called a ''chaining'' hash table, for obvious reasons, and it is by far the most common kind of hash table actually used.
+This is called a *chaining* hash table, for obvious reasons, and it is by far the most common kind of hash table actually used.

-----'''part3 - Open Addressing'''----
+----**part3 - Open Addressing**----

 An alternative to chaining is to try another entry in the array when a collision occurs.
-This is called an ''open addressing'' hash table ("open addressing" just means slots other than ''hash(x)'' can be used to hold  ''x'').
-To search such a table, one must use a predefined string of entries when searching for or inserting a given key, called a ''probing sequence''.
-The simplest probing sequence is of course just to proceed linearly through the array, called ''linear probing''.
+This is called an *open addressing* hash table ("open addressing" just means slots other than *hash(x)* can be used to hold  *x*).
+To search such a table, one must use a predefined string of entries when searching for or inserting a given key, called a *probing sequence*.
+The simplest probing sequence is of course just to proceed linearly through the array, called *linear probing*.

 On adding "pig" to our first table under linear probing, we first try slot [3], but finding it full proceed to the empty slot [4] and insert it there:
 * [1] -